onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 But first - why is our system the most important?

 What sits at the absolute root of the causality/dependency graph?
 What is the essence of our species?
-The core of civilization?
+The core of civilization? the root of all root problems once and for all

 what should be our ultmate desire?
 For each and every single one of us?
 Something worth DYING FOR?